-Saint of the Day – 7 June – Saint Robert Newminster O.Cist. (c 1100–1159) Priest, Abbot, apostle of the poor, miracle-worker.
-He was one of the Monks who founded Fountains Abbey in North Yorkshire, England, Newminster and 3 others.
+Saint of the Day – 7 June – Saint Robert of Newminster O.Cist. (c 1100–1159) English Priest, Abbot, Apostle of the poor, Miracle-worker.
+He was one of the Monks who founded Fountains Abbey in North Yorkshire, England, another at Newminster, Northumbria and 3 other Monasteries Robert ruled and directed the Monks at Newminster for 21 years.
 Born in c 1100 at Gargrave, Craven district, Yorkshire County, England and died on 7 June 1159 at Newminster England of natural causes.
 Saint Robert of Newminster is remembered as a generous, compassionate and capable man devoted to God.
 A man of great simplicity, he was reported to be strong and active and committed to fasting.
 His acts and miracles continue to inspire people to help others and to honoUr , love and obey God.

 Robert was born in what is now the district of Craven, near Skipton in North Yorkshire, probably in the village of Gargrave.
 He studied at the University of Paris, where he composed a commentary – since lost – on the Psalms.
 He became a parish priest, returning to serve Gargrave.

 Aftrer a time he became a Benedictine joining the Monks of Saint Mary’s Abbey in York.
 A group of Monks, including Robert, established a Monastery in a valley near Skeldale, on land given them by Archbishop Thurstan in 1132.
 The first two years were difficult and the Monks struggled in extreme poverty.
 Initially they lived in a makeshift structure on the banks of the River Skell.
 Despite the hardships, the Monks were known for their holiness, austerity and dedication to the strict Benedictine way of life.
 Their fame brought a new novice, St Hugh, Dean of York, who relinquished all his wealth to the community who built more suitable facilities.